-The corner of Robson and Seymour will soon look a lot different with a 13-storey office and commercial building proposed.
+The corner of Robson and Seymour will soon be transformed with the addition of a 13-storey office and commercial building.

 The large red oak trees along Robson Street will be retained, with the building designed to accommodate them.
 An amenity garden with landscaping on level two will allow the trees to branch out.